hestiaAI/website.template/tools/issue01-with-setup-post-fork.md

 - [ ] Run `npm install` on the command-line `TODO`
 - [ ] Commit your changes to `package.json` and the updated `package-lock.json` `TODO`
 - [ ] Run `npm run setup-post-fork` on the command-line, set the four main placeholders `TODO`
-- [ ] Optionally run `npm run setup-post-fork` on the command-line, set the remaining placeholders `TODO`
+- [ ] Optionally run `npm run setup-post-fork` on the command-line, set the remaining placeholders and theme colors `TODO`

 #### Basic configuration